 A message from our friend John Benchoff at Assisting Hands (of Wilmington)

 Information about COVID-19 circulating the Internet with a large variety of sources, some of which are accurate, and some aren’t.
-To help keep you safe and healthy, we have put together a summary of the CDC’s guidelines and resources for your easy access.
 The situation across the country continues to change, so keep checking back to the CDC’s website for updated information regarding the virus, prevention, and any restrictions that are being put in place to ensure citizens’ safety.